sefeoglu/bop-consus-importing-rdf/README.md

 * `sendListDelay`

     The delay in milliseconds before the list of identifiers is send.
-Take precedence over service configuration (see `PVEAU_IMPORTING_SEND_LIST_DELAY`)
+Take precedence over service configuration (see `BOP_IMPORTING_SEND_LIST_DELAY`)

 * `preProcessing`

     Any pre-processing (e.g. URI encoding fixes) should take place.
-Overwrites importers configuration (see `PIVEAU_IMPORTING_PREPROCESSING`)
+Overwrites importers configuration (see `BOP_IMPORTING_PREPROCESSING`)

 ### Data Info Object